ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Add the following contents:

 ```
-# 1. Use the Node image as the base stage of a multi-stage routine
+# 1. Use the node apline image as the base stage of a multi-stage routine
-FROM node:10.15.0-alpine as base
+FROM node:13.7.0-alpine as base

 # 2. Set the working directory to /client
 WORKDIR /client